apache/spark/docs/configuration.md

   <td><code>spark.logConf</code></td>
   <td>false</td>
   <td>
-    Whether to log the supplied SparkConf as INFO at start of spark context.
+    Whether to log the supplied SparkConf as INFO when a SparkContext is started.
   </td>
 </tr>
 <tr>